 What is a Lasting Power of Attorney?

-- Health and Welfare LPA: This gives your attorney the authority to make decisions about your medical care, daily routine, and where you live.
+- Health and Welfare LPA: This gives your attorney the authority to make decisions about your medical treatment, daily care routine, and where you live.
+This type can only be used once you have lost the capacity to make these decisions yourself.
+It can also include authority for your attorney to consent to or refuse life-sustaining treatment on your behalf.

 How to Set One Up